 - Add this mixture to the chicken pot.

 - Add tomato sauce, cilantro during the last 5 minutes of cooking.
+Check again for salt.

 - Ladle soup into bowls including a piece of chicken for each serving, and serve with lime wedges and warm corn tortillas.